We live in an emasculated world.

 If you want to see what this life truly has to offer, you must do what others refuse to do.

 Your diet and lifestyle have the biggest impact on your health, but there are additional strategies to help maximize hormonal prowess and turn you into a real-life superhero.

 In this article we’ll focus on the following hormones and their strategic manipulation:

 Testosterone, the principal male sex hormone, is responsible for a host of physical and mental effects in the human body (in both genders).

-In addition to that, testosterone is a powerful mood and cognition booster, proven to combat cardiovascular disease, cognitive decline and osteoporosis.
+Testosterone is also a powerful mood and cognition booster, proven to combat cardiovascular disease, cognitive decline, and osteoporosis.